-- AMST 398 Independent Studies (1-3) Prerequisite: permission of department.
+AMST 398 Independent Studies (1-3) Prerequisite: permission of department.
 Repeatable to 6 credits.
-Provides the student with the opportunity to pursue independent, interdisciplinary research and reading in specific areas of American culture studies. - AMST 418 Cultural Themes in America (3) Repeatable to 6 credits if content differs.
-Examination of structure and development of American culture through themes such as "growing up American," "culture and mental disorders," "race," "ethnicity," "regionalism," "landscape," "humor." - AMST 428 American Cultural Eras (3) Repeatable to 6 credits if content differs.
+Provides the student with the opportunity to pursue independent, interdisciplinary research and reading in specific areas of American culture studies.

+AMST 418 Cultural Themes in America (3) Repeatable to 6 credits if content differs.
+Examination of structure and development of American culture through themes such as "growing up American," "culture and mental disorders," "race," "ethnicity," "regionalism," "landscape," and "humor."

+AMST 428 American Cultural Eras (3) Repeatable to 6 credits if content differs.
 Investigation of a decade, period, or generation as a case study in significant social change within an American context.
-Case studies include "Antebellum America, 1840-1860," "American culture in the Great Depression." - AMST 429 Perspectives on Popular Culture (3) Repeatable to 6 credits if content differs.
-Topics in popular culture studies, including the examination of particular genres, themes, and issues. - AMST 432 Literature and American Society (3) Prerequisite: prior course in AMST, SOCY, American literature, or American history.
-Examination of the relationship between literature and society: including literature as cultural communication and the institutional framework governing its production, distribution, conservation and evaluation. - AMST 450 Seminar in American Studies (3) Prerequisite: nine hours prior coursework in American Studies, including AMST 201.
+Case studies include "Antebellum America, 1840-1860," "American culture in the Great Depression."

+AMST 429 Perspectives on Popular Culture (3) Repeatable to 6 credits if content differs.
+Topics in popular culture studies, including the examination of particular genres, themes, and issues

+AMST 432 Literature and American Society (3) Prerequisite: prior course in AMST, SOCY, American literature, or American history.
+Examination of the relationship between literature and society: including literature as cultural communication and the institutional framework governing its production, distribution, conservation and evaluation.

+AMST 433 American Humor (3) Credit will be granted for only one of the following: AMST 418A or AMST 433.
+Formerly AMST 418A.
+American humor from the Colonial era through the present in genres including literature, journalism, graphic arts, performance, and modern media.
+How humor expresses and mediates important social and cultural concerns including politics, religion, race and ethnicity, gender and topical issues.

+AMST 450 Seminar in American Studies (3) Prerequisite: nine hours prior coursework in American Studies, including AMST 201.
 Senior standing.
 For AMST majors only.
 Developments in theories and methods of American Studies scholarship, with emphasis upon interaction between the humanities and the social sciences in the process of cultural analysis and evaluation.

+AMST 498 Special Topics in American Studies (3) Repeatable to 09 credits if content differs.
+Topics of special interest.